lizmat/raku-all-modules/gabrielash/perl6-zmq/README.md

 #####  PollHandler
     PollHandler is an an abstract class that represents an action to do on a socket when it polls positive.
-It has three readymade subclasses that feed the action a different
+It has four readymade subclasses that feed the action a different
     argument:
         * StrPollHandler
         * MessagePollHandler
         * SocketPollHandler
+        * MsgRecvPollHandler

     Methods
       new( Socket, Callable:(T) )